An Exciting Family Adventure With Odysseus

 For a little history, head to Homer’s School, an archeological site where you can immerse yourselves into the ancient Greek world and charming 3,000-year-old ruins.
 After your educational trips, you can sit back, relax and soak up the atmosphere of modern Greek culture.

-Experience what it is like to be shipwrecked
+Experience what it is like to be shipwrecked in Corfu

 In Homer’s Odyssey, the shipwrecked hero Odysseus has washed ashore on what is possibly at modern Érmones, on the Northwest coast of Corfu.
 The women that rescued him took him to the Phaeacian Palace and after revealing his identity to King Alkinoös he is given a ship to take him safely back to Ithaca.